IRS Form 8959 Instructions

 Line 1: Medicare wages and tips from Form W-2, Box 5

-Enter the total Medicare wages and tips from Form W-2.
-If you have multiple W-2 forms, or you and your spouse have Medicare wages reported, then enter the total of all W-2 entries.
+Enter the total Medicare wages and tips from Forms W-2.
+If you have multiple W-2 forms, or you and your spouse have Medicare wages reported as W-2 income, then enter the total of all W-2 entries.

 Line 2: Unreported tips from IRS Form 4137